 You will find people you connect with.

-Whether you just moved to NYC on your own or want to make new friends, if you’re wondering how to meet new people in New York City, I have a list of ideas and resources to help you.
+Whether you just moved to New York City on your own or want to make new friends, if you’re wondering how to make friends in NYC, I have a list of ideas and resources to help you.

-Take advantage of all the free resources when trying to make friends after moving to New York City!
+Take advantage of all the free resources when trying to make friends after moving to New York City alone!

 There are Facebook groups for just about every niche and interest in New York City.
 There are also several Facebook groups for expats living in NYC who are interested in making friends.